A Brief Look at Midlife as One of Life’s Transitions

 Beauty is subjective and takes many forms, enter the increasing number of women choosing to embrace their grey and redefine beauty.
 Consider also, that the wealth of experience we have to offer, not only to others but also to ourselves, is priceless.

 No one has experienced ‘you’ as much as you.
-It may be time to practice mindfulness about the present and the past to indeed reveal our true authentic selves to ourselves.
+It may be time to practice mindfulness about the present and the past to indeed reveal our true unedited selves to ourselves.
 It is time to do anything at all that enables that awareness to rise within us because ladies, knowledge is power; knowledge about ourselves is a superpower.

 Embracing Midlife Transitions